 - Has a retirement – pension / provident / retirement annuity – fund, which gives rise to a taxable income deduction.

-More information on all of the above concepts can be found in the following articles:
+More information on all of the above concepts, as well as the UIF and SDL trace, can be found in the following articles: